-JT4, JT9, JT65, QRA64, ISCAT, MSK144, and WSPR, as well as one called Echo for detecting and measuring your own radio signals reflected from the Moon.
-These modes were all designed for making reliable, confirmed QSOs under extreme weak-signal conditions.
-All but ISCAT use nearly identical message structure and "source encoding," the efficient compression of standard messages used to make minimal QSOs.
-JT65 and QRA64 were designed for EME ("moonbounce") on the VHF/UHF bands; JT65 has also proved very popular and effective for worldwide QRP communication at HF.
+JT4, JT9, JT65, and QRA64 use nearly identical message structure and source encoding (the efficient compression of standard messages used for minimal QSOs).
+They use timed 60-second T/R sequences synchronized with UTC.
+JT65 and QRA64 were designed for EME ("moonbounce") on the VHF/UHF bands; JT65 has also proved popular and effective for worldwide QRP communication at HF.
 JT9 is optimized for the LF, MF, and HF bands.
 It is about 2 dB more sensitive than JT65 while using less than 10% of the bandwidth.
 With either JT9 or JT65, world-wide QSOs are possible with power levels of a few watts and compromise antennas.
 JT4 and QRA64 are optimized for EME on the VHF and higher bands, and especially the microwave bands from 2.3 to 24 GHz.

 Installation instructions for Linux can be found here in the User Guide.
 Download the package file appropriate for your system, from the list below.
 (Versions installable with "apt-get" and "yum" will be made available as soon as our package maintainers create the packages.)

-©2001-2016 by Joe Taylor, K1JT
+©2001-2019 by Joe Taylor, K1JT